zephyrproject-rtos/zephyr/doc/hardware/arch/arm_cortex_m.rst

   SRAM.
 (An exception to this setting is when :kconfig:option:`CONFIG_MPU_GAP_FILLING` is disabled (Arm v8-M only);
   in that case no SRAM MPU programming is done so the access is determined by the default Arm memory map policies, allowing for privileged-only RWX permissions on SRAM).
-* All the memory regions defined in the devicetree with the compatible :dtcompatible:`zephyr,memory-region` and at least the property ``zephyr,memory-region-mpu`` defining the MPU permissions for the memory region.
+* All the memory regions defined in the devicetree with the property ``zephyr,memory-attr`` defining the MPU permissions for the memory region.
   See the next section for more details.

 The above MPU regions are defined in :file:`soc/arm/common/cortex_m/arm_mpu_regions.c`.